Building Objective-C iOS apps with CMake

 The CMakeLists.txt

-single language and configures a set of compiler options and definitions to
+configures a set of compiler options and definitions to more

-more closely match what my Xcode installation does by default.
-It takes care of
+closely match what my Xcode installation does by default.
+It

-both the debug and release configurations using the
+takes care of both the debug and release configurations using

 cmake_minimum_required(VERSION 3.21)